heikkilv/VISDOM-data-management-system/scala/README.md

-# Scala source code for the data management system
+# Scala source code for the Data Management System

 The source code is divided into separate subprojects: